 broadband programs, how can NTIA best address such circumstances?

 Addressing these challenges across the States is best met by a set of rules that encourages States to assess multiple technologies to meet program goals and that do not adopt performance requirements above the minimums set forth in the Bipartisan Infrastructure Law.
 States and local entities possess a better understanding regarding which technologies will address the challenges and needs of their communities than could be accomplished with a one-size fits all national standard.
-More strict performance requirements above the minimums set forth in the Bipartisan Infrastructure Law would eliminate States’ choices when selecting broadband services, reduce competition and may limit the options available to meet these challenges most rapidly and cost effectively.
+More strict performance requirements above the minimums set forth in the Bipartisan Infrastructure Law would eliminate States’ choices when selecting broadband services, reduce competition, and may limit the options available to meet these challenges most rapidly and cost effectively.

 11. One objective of the Bipartisan Infrastructure Law is to ensure American workers have